MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 ---

 ## Fetch environments
-In this section, we'll fetch the environment list that you administer.
+In this section, we fetch the environment list that you administer.
 This can be done via API and PowerShell.

 # [Azure](#tab/Azure)